Pylons/pyramid/docs/narr/project.rst

    :linenos:
    :language: xml

 #.
-Lines 1 provides the root node and namespaces for the configuration
+Line 1 provides the root node and namespaces for the configuration
    language.  ``http://namespaces.repoze.org/bfg`` is the default XML namespace.
 Add-on packages may require other namespaces.

 #.
-Lines 4 initializes :mod:`repoze.bfg`-specific configuration
+Line 4 initializes :mod:`repoze.bfg`-specific configuration
    directives by including the ``repoze.bfg.includes`` package.
-This causes all of the ZCML within the ``configure.zcml`` of the ``repoze.bfg.includes`` package (which can be found in the main :mod:`repoze.bfg` sources).
+This causes all of the ZCML within the ``configure.zcml`` of the ``repoze.bfg.includes`` package (which can be found in the main :mod:`repoze.bfg` sources) to be "included" in this configuration file's scope.
+Effectively this means that we can use (for this example) the ``view`` and ``static`` directives which follow later in this file.

 #.
 Lines 6-10 register a "default view" (a view that has no ``name``
    attribute).
 It is ``for`` model objects that are instances of the